 General rule for this question:

-• the use of an infinitive in place of a finite verb is not acceptable for conveying a message.
+• the use of an infinitive in place of a finite verb is acceptable for conveying a message.
+It would not, however, count as a reference to a present/past/future event (ie no annotation of Pr/P/F).